Green-Software-Foundation/SOFT/Transforming_Organisations_for_Sustainable_Software.md

 #### Steps and Outputs
 **Steps:**
 a.
-Establish training plans to educate employees on the impact of energy and carbon in IT operations.
+Establish training plans to educate employees on the impact of energy and carbon in IT operations.<br>
 b.
-Monitor the education progress.
+Monitor the education progress.<br>
 c.
-Conduct the Maturity Matrix assessment.
+Conduct the Maturity Matrix assessment. <br>
 d.
-Determine the frequency and governance approach for the continuous maturity matrix assessment.
+Determine the frequency and governance approach for the continuous maturity matrix assessment.<br>
 e.
-Position the business to understand the impact of business change and growth and its impact on carbon from IT.
+Position the business to understand the impact of business change and growth and its impact on carbon from IT.<br>
 f.
-Establish the green software principles and make them available for IT and business for carbon emissions.
+Establish the green software principles and make them available for IT and business for carbon emissions.<br>
 **Outputs:**
 a.
 This document is a training plan for an IT organisation.
-Example - Training Plan
+Example - Training Plan.<br>
 b.
 Current Maturity Matrix level.
-Example - Green Software Maturity Matrix
+Example - Green Software Maturity Matrix.<br>
 c.
 Write-up of the business impact of green software for company.
-Example - Business Impact of Green Software
+Example - Business Impact of Green Software.<br>
 d.
 The focus is on OKRs and KPIs for IT operations emissions.
-Example - OKRs and KPIs for IT Operations
+Example - OKRs and KPIs for IT Operations.<br>

 The KPI section determines the specific metrics required to monitor the progress of selected OKRs.
 As part of choosing the performance indicator, the Maturity Matrix is used to find the "current state."
 This procedure sets a baseline that can be checked on a regular basis.
 Additionally, employees should be educated on the strategy's KPIs and how their actions affect them.